How to travel overland from St. John’s, Newfoundland to Saint Pierre and Miquelon, and things to do once you get there!

 As for things to do, we focused most of our time just wandering around the streets.
 We didn’t visit the island of Miquelon so I can only comment on some of the attractions in Saint-Pierre.
 Some of the tourist attractions include museums such as L’Arche Museum and Archives and the Le musée Héritage.
 Saint Pierre and Miquelon has an interesting history that includes a boom during Prohibition (of alcohol) in the United States in the 1920s.
 Saint Pierre and Miquelon became a prominent location for the smuggling of alcohol into the US from 1924 – 1933.
 Even the gangster, Al Capone visited Saint Pierre and Miquelon to scope out the alcohol smuggling operations that helped make him rich, before he was eventually caught and put in jail.
 To counterbalance what you learn about the islands’ alcohol smuggling, there are two churches that you can visit: Saint-Pierre Cathedral and Eglise de Miquelon.
 Some people also recommended visiting the cemetery, but we abandoned that idea given the heavy rain.

-The Return Journey to St. John’s, Newfoundland and back home to New Mexico
+The return journey to St. John’s and back home to New Mexico

 On our departure day, we basically did everything that I’ve already described in the beginning of this post, just in reverse.
 Although there is one important nugget of information that we learned at the ferry office … the boat was canceled the previous day due to the weather.
 In other words, be aware of the possibility of boat cancellations and plan accordingly.
 We had never considered that possibility when planning our trip.
 Given our early morning flight that departed St. John’s the following day, we could have easily experienced the fun that comes with missing an international flight, if our travel plans were one day earlier.